penpot/penpot-plugin-starter-template/README.md

 The template includes two Penpot libraries to assist in your development:

-- `@penpot/plugin-styles`: This library provides utility functions and resources to help you style your components consistently with Penpot's design system.
+- `@penpot/plugin-styles`: <a href="https://www.npmjs.com/package/@penpot/plugin-styles" target="_blank">This library </a>provides utility functions and resources to help you style your components consistently with Penpot's design system.
-- `@penpot/plugin-types`: This library includes types and API descriptions for interacting with the Penpot plugin API, facilitating the development of plugins that can communicate effectively with the Penpot app.
+- `@penpot/plugin-types`: <a href="https://www.npmjs.com/package/@penpot/plugin-types" target="_blank">This library </a>includes types and API descriptions for interacting with the Penpot plugin API, facilitating the development of plugins that can communicate effectively with the Penpot app.

 ## Build Your Plugin